Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Conclusion and Further Work

 \section{Conclusion and Further Work}

-This work successfully demonstrated DeePC for AUV control in both heading and depth regulation.
+This work successfully demonstrated DeePC for AUV control in both heading and depth regulation in a high fidelity simulation environment.
 A cascaded DeePC architecture was developed for depth control, incorporating a loop-frequency separation concept that proved effective under disturbance and robustness tests.
 Furthermore, the PALOS algorithm was proposed and integrated with DeePC, enabling successful 3-D waypoint path following of the REMUS~100 AUV.
 The results confirm that the proposed PALOS-DeePC approach constitutes a robust, data-driven, and predictive control solution, achieving high performance without requiring an explicit dynamic model and the associated effort.
-DeePC consistently outperformed the classical PI/PID control architecture, and although more aggressive gain tuning could narrow the performance gap, the predictive nature of DeePC inherently offers superior anticipatory behavior compared to reactive controllers.\\ Future work will extend the approach towards more nonlinear operation across the full speed range with gain-scheduled DeePC formulations, and advancing from waypoint-based path following to full trajectory tracking.
-Experimental validation on a real AUV would demonstrate the method’s practical applicability.
+DeePC consistently outperformed the classical PI/PID architecture across all evaluated scenarios.
+The performance gap reflects the structural difference between predictive and reactive control, while the data-driven framework additionally eliminates the hydrodynamic identification effort that constrains parametric predictive alternatives such as MPC.\\ Future work will extend the approach towards more nonlinear operation across the full speed range with gain-scheduled DeePC formulations recently developed in \citep{Zieglmeier_2025}, and advancing from waypoint-based path following to full trajectory tracking.
+Furthermore, experimental validation on a real AUV is planned to demonstrate the method’s practical applicability.